 That is, products such as informational products, e-books, online programs, membership programs and so on.

-People who sign up to Clickbank will either be vendors, or affiliates.
+People who sign up will either be vendors, or affiliates.

 As a vendor, you create your digital product and if you have put together a decent product in the right niche, you can practically guarantee that lots of successful affiliates will pick up on it and try and promote it for you.

-Unfortunately though, there are a vast amount of very poor quality products on this platform and the sad reality is, that some of these terrible products sell incredibly well.
+However, there are a vast amount of poor quality products on this platform and the sad reality is, that some of these terrible products actually sell incredibly well.

-Mainly, this is because they promise unrealistic results ranging from making tonnes of money on autopilot, to some miracle cure, a fast acting diet and so on.
+Mainly, this is because they promise unrealistic results ranging from making tonnes of money on autopilot, to some miracle cure, to a fast acting diet and so on.

 People do take a leap of faith with some of these products, because they want to believe the claims are really true… Even when their head tells them it’s unlikely!

-There are many poor quality products on Clickbank and this is a key reason they’re often labelled as a scam.
+So, there are poor quality products on this platform and this is a key reason they’ve regularly been called a scam.

 As an affiliate, you can choose to promote any product on their marketplace and, if you sign up to the vendors affiliate mailing list, you can also access promotional materials – such as banners and email swipes.

 You don’t need special permission to promote Clickbank products, all you need is to sign up to the website and you can get affiliate links to any product right away.

 This will vary depending on the vendor – however, commonly it tends to be either a 30 or 60 day money back guarantee.